KastnerRG/Read_the_docs/docs/project2.rst

 Your report should answer the following questions.
 Make it very clear where you are answering each of these questions (e.g., make each question a header or separate section or copy/paste the questions in your report and add your answer or simply put a bold or emphasized **Question X** before your answer).
 Your report will be graded based on your responses.

-* **Question 1:** What is the throughput of your Phase Detector?How does that relate to the individual components (FIR, CORDIC, etc.)?
+* **Question 1:** What is the throughput of your Phase Detector?
+How does that relate to the individual components (FIR, CORDIC, etc.)?
 How can you make it better?

 6) Submission Procedure
 ----------------------